pySam1459/EngFr-Translator/README.md

 # Translator

-A Pytorch implementation of an English to French translator by Samuel Barnett.</br>
+A PyTorch implementation of an English to French translator by Samuel Barnett.</br>
 The implementation loosely follows from the 'Attention Is All You Need' paper, which initially introducing the transformer architecture [Link](https://arxiv.org/pdf/1706.03762.pdf).

 ## Dataset